Pens; Frequently Asked Questions

 How should I store my pen when not in use?

 These pens should be stored clean and dry.
-Leaving them with ink inside will almost certainly clog them up.
+Leaving them with ink inside will absolutely clog them up.

 Why isn't my pen shiny any more?